360.859.9090 | 503.405.4300

 We do not recommend DIY bee treatment.

-This may involve helping you find a beekeeper that is willing to relocate the hive.
+This may involve helping you find a beekeeper willing to move the hive.
 Other times, if the bees have infested a structure, the only viable option may sometimes be professional bee removal.

 Bee pest control with guaranteed results